You can now download this article as an app and get an offline map so you can go and see these places yourself.

 Budapest.
 A youthful city, known for the incredible music which it creates and the incredibly unique and interesting atmosphere which lines each and every street; from the center to countryside.
 Budapest is known as the “Paris of the East” and it offers plenty of cool things to do there for every single visitor.

 So, in yet another less-than-usual way to explore a city, we decided that it was time to hop back up on two wheels and explore Budapest by bike.
 We have done Berlin by Bike and Vienna on two wheels in the past, so if you followed either of those two guides, then you know that you’re in for an adventure here.

 There’s no slow walking or standing around twiddling our fingers.
-This is our guide to exploring Budapest on a Bike, and we’re going to make sure we get the most done which we possibly can.
+This is your Budapest guide to exploring Budapest on a Bike, and we’re going to make sure we get the most done which we possibly can.

 The Hungarian Parliament